Skip to content ↓

 Year 3

-Week beginning 21st April
+Week beginning 12th May

 Important dates and messages:

 This term we have forest school once a week in Year 3.
-Please have your children come in to school in their PE kit on the following days (as well as Fridays).
+Please have your children come to school in their PE kit on the following days (as well as Fridays).

 Bengal - Tuesdays